 The great thing about it is that ball feel and reaction is just like a normal soccer ball – you won’t notice any difference.
 If you’d rather, you can always opt for the official ball of the World Cup 2018.
 The Adidas Telstar 18 (view on Amazon) is an NFC enabled ball.
 But this one won’t measure your kicks or passes.
 Rather its more about the fan experience.
 The accompanying smartphone app offers different functionalities such as competitions, challenges and Adidas football content.

-SockIt, a California-based soccer company, has recently come out with a new gadget which helps improve young players’ technique.
+SockIt, a California-based soccer company, has something for the youngsters.
+It’s a gadget that helps them improve their technique.